signalfx/signalfx-agent/docs/pguidance/agent-install-standalone-linux.md

-# Install the SignalFx Smart Agent to Linux using a GZIP File
+# Install to Linux using a GZIP File

 Install the Smart Agent to Linux host using a compressed standalone package in a GZIP file.